-To test the quenching behavior of the MSC effect, we carry out a $Rm$ scan at $Pm=1$ to computationally accessible values, with all other parameters fixed.
+To test the $Rm$ dependence of the MSC effect, we carry out a $Rm$ scan at $Pm=1$ to computationally accessible values, with all other parameters fixed.
 The fiducial parameters are $Sh\approx1.0$ and $Fr^{-1}\approx0.2$ as before. $Rm$ is increased by a factor of four from $Rm\approx50$ up to $Rm\approx200$ by decreasing $\eta$.
 A sign of catastrophic quenching in this test would be to observe the growth rate or saturation amplitude progressively decrease as a near power law with increasing $Rm$, as observed in helical dynamo simulations \citep{bhat2016unified,rincon2021helical}.
 Hence, the factor of four difference between the $Rm\approx50$ and $Rm\approx200$ simulations should have an easily discernible effect.
 The result is shown in Figure \ref{fig:Quenching} where we find that the LSD has no systematic $Rm$ dependence.
-Increasing $Rm$ only increases the SSD growth rate, as expected; this is seen through the progressively earlier saturation of $\tilde{E}_b(t)$ (dotted lines).
-This causes the LSD ($\tilde{E}_B(t)$, solid lines) to begin growth earlier, but they subsequently grow at a similar rate (albeit with the random oscillations discussed above) and each run saturates at a similar level.
+Increasing $Rm$ only increases the SSD growth rate, as expected; which is seen through the progressively earlier saturation of $\tilde{E}_b(t)$ (dotted lines).
+This causes the LSD ($\tilde{E}_B(t)$, solid lines) to begin growth earlier, but they subsequently grow at a similar rate (albeit with the random oscillations discussed earlier) and each run saturates at a similar level.
+Indeed, these runs at different $Rm$ are not more dissimilar than runs from the ensemble of 20 simulations in Figure \ref{fig:Boxscan} at the same $Rm\approx 60$ for the $(1,1,4)$ case (after SSD saturation).
 Additionally, the magnetic spectra in the inset panel are independent of $Rm$ at large scales (low $k$).

-Thus our test finds no signs of quenching with increasing $Rm$ up to the largest computationally accessible value of $Rm\approx200$.
-These numerical results, in combination with the above theoretical arguments, strongly suggest that the MSC effect is a quenching-free dynamo mechanism that may operate in the astrophysicaly large $Rm$ regime applicable to RZs.
+Thus our test finds no signs of catastrophic quenching with increasing $Rm$ up to the largest computationally accessible value of $Rm\approx200$.
+These numerical results, in combination with the above theoretical arguments, strongly suggest that the MSC effect is a dynamo mechanism free of catastrophic quenching that may operate in the astrophysicaly large $Rm$ regime applicable to RZs.